 What Income Class Am I

 The amount of income you earn is a big deal for everyone.
 It's almost second nature for humans to compare themselves to others and see where they stand on the food chain.
-Sometimes it's hard work that puts you above the rest or sometimes you can be lucky enough to win the lottery, but your income level does make a huge difference as to how you live your life.If you've ever asked yourself: What Income Class Am I?
+Sometimes it's hard work that puts you above the rest or sometimes you can be lucky enough to win the lottery, but your income level does make a huge difference as to how you live your life.
+If you've ever asked yourself: What Income Class Am I?
 Then take a look at this article.

 What your income level is based on

 As you might expect, and what might be very obvious, your income class is based upon the amount of income you receive annually.
 Those earning less will be located towards the lower levels of the class system and those earning more will be towards the top of the income class system.
 The income class system is broken down into three categories: the upper class, the middle class, and poverty.
+It should be noted that these categories are not just financial but also social, influencing opportunities, lifestyle, and even health outcomes.

 The Upper Class

 The highest class in the American income class system is the upper class.
-The upper class consists of the top 5% off all citizens, while the top 1% of Americans consist of the highest earning individuals.
-For this reason the upper class is sometimes referred to as the 5% or 1%.
+The upper class consists of the top 5% of all citizens, while the top 1% of Americans consist of the highest earning individuals.
+For this reason, the upper class is sometimes referred to as the 5% or 1%.
 The upper 1% of all earners owns more money than the rest of the 99% combined.
 You are considered in the top 5% of Americans if you make $150,000 or more a year, and if you make more than $250,000 a year you are considered to be in the top 1%.

-• These individuals tend to be highly educated and work white collar jobs.
+• These individuals tend to be highly educated and work white-collar jobs.

 • They can be either new money or old money.
 New money have only had their money for under two generations and they've worked for it while the old money has possessed their wealth for more than two generations and haven't necessarily had to work for it.